Skip to content

 Italian Superstitions

 Well, it seems like the Italian superstitions around statues and sculptures are not going to end soon.
 Here is one more figure that brings fortune and luck, il porcellino.
-It is a porcelain statue of a bronze pig that Italians are optimistic about.
+It is a bronze statue of a wild boar that Italians are optimistic about.

 Not only does it bring luck, but this pig can also increase the chances of bringing tiny creatures to life.
 It’s believed that rubbing the pig’s snout can increase women’s fertility.
-Well, it is really odd and awkward, but people still do it anyway.
+This belief aligns with other fertility symbols in Italian culture, where animals like rabbits and statues of fertility deities are also considered auspicious for those seeking to conceive.
+Despite the oddity and awkwardness of this belief, people still follow it faithfully, often rubbing the snout until it shines from constant contact.

 Italian Superstitions